July 17, 2015

 Another must-stop spot on Main Street is the OST Restaurant, named for the Old Spanish Trail.
 An authentic old-time diner and gossip spot, this casual cafe features country cooking – like chicken fried steak smothered in cream gravy and hot steamy enchiladas drowned in melted cheese – along with heaping helpings of southern hospitality.
 Although they have a bar along one wall, alcohol isn’t served here – just drinks like hot coffee, iced tea, Dr. Pepper, Root Beer and Lemonade.
 Taxidermy moose mounts adorn the walls, and the barstools are made from actual saddles.
 There’s also a room full of photographs of iconic cowboy actor, John Wayne.

-No visit to the Cowboy Capital of Texas would be complete without a cold brew at an old-school Texas beer joint, bar or honky tonk dance hall.
-Some of Bandera’s best include Arkey Blue’s Silver Dollar, The Longhorn Saloon, the 11th Street Cowboy Bar, and the Chickin Coop.
+No visit to the Cowboy Capital of Texas would be complete without a cold brew at an old-school Texas beer joint, bar or honky-tonk dance hall.
+Some of Bandera’s best include Arkey Blue’s Silver Dollar, the 11th Street Cowboy Bar, and the Chickin Coop.
 There, families with kids of all ages are welcome, and folks can get a cold drink, try a dance lesson, hear live Texas music, and dance the two-step.

 Locals love the Sunday trail rides that start at the Longhorn Saloon at 1 PM.
-They bring their own horses (visitors can rent horses or wagons at the bar) and the whole posse moseys on over from one Bandera watering hole to the next, and then ends up eating chili and enjoying a full bar back at the Longhorn Saloon, where a live band plays for an early evening dance.
+They bring their own horses (visitors can rent horses or wagons at the bar) and the whole posse moseys on over from one Bandera watering hole to the next, and then ends up eating chilli and enjoying a full bar back at one of the saloons, where live bands play for an early evening dance.